run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/overview.md

 people and digital resources to optimize work and increase business results.**

 Through the relationship portals we optimize the experience of customers and employees.
-In addition, with the **Intelligent Digital Workflow** and agile management, using Kanbans, we connect teams to a greater customer-centric collaboration,  generating progressive and interactive improvement, simplicity in execution, practicality, alignment and agility.
+In addition, with the **Smart Digital Workflow** and agile management, using Kanbans, we connect teams to a greater customer-centric collaboration,  generating progressive and interactive improvement, simplicity in execution, practicality, alignment and agility.